-Whenever we go back to my husband’s hometown for any of the summer holidays – Flag Day, July 4th, or Labor Day – there is always a little taco cart sitting at the park with the rest of the food trucks.
+Whenever we go back to my husband’s hometown for any of the summer holidays—Flag Day, July 4th, or Labor Day—there is always a little taco cart sitting at the park with the rest of the food trucks.

-This one cart always a line stretching out in front and around the corner with people waiting to get their mitts on classic street tacos, burritos, and grilled Mexican street corn (elotes) slathered in sauce.
+This one cart always has a line stretching out in front and around the corner with people waiting to get their mitts on classic street tacos, burritos, and grilled Mexican street corn (elotes) slathered in sauce.

-When we are far away from the lively celebrations of his hometown, my husband and I can relive the fun by grilling corn on the grill and making our own version of Mexican street corn in just a few minutes.
+When we are far away from the lively celebrations of his hometown, my husband and I can relive the fun by grilling corn and making our own version of Mexican street corn in just a few minutes.
 The charred kernels and the tangy sauce really make this different from your everyday corn on the cob.

-VIDEO!
-How to Make Mexican Street Corn (Elotes)
+Watch How to Make Mexican Street Corn

 Swaps & Substitutions for Mexican Corn

 - Mexican crema: Look for crema alongside the sour cream or with the cheeses at your grocery store.
 If you aren’t able to find it, by all means, use regular sour cream.
 Crema is a little thinner than sour cream and has added salt, which makes it extra divine.
-It’s usually what we keep in our house now!

 - Cotija cheese: If cotija isn’t available, feel free to omit it, or just use grated Parmesan or crumbled feta cheese instead.